dennisbartol/SQL-Summary/README.md

 <b>6.
 Indexes:</b> Indexes improve the performance of database queries by allowing faster data retrieval.
 An index is a data structure that stores the values of specific columns in a sorted order, making it quicker to search for and retrieve data.

-Views: A view is a virtual table generated from one or more tables or other views.
+<b> 7.
+Views:</b> A view is a virtual table generated from one or more tables or other views.
 It allows users to query the data in a structured way without directly accessing the underlying tables.
 Views can also simplify complex queries and provide an additional layer of security by limiting access to certain columns or rows.

-Stored Procedures: A stored procedure is a precompiled set of SQL statements that performs a specific task or operation.
+<b>8.
+Stored Procedures:</b> A stored procedure is a precompiled set of SQL statements that performs a specific task or operation.
 Stored procedures can accept parameters, execute SQL queries, and return results.
 They are often used to encapsulate business logic within the database and promote code reusability.